hashicorp/vault/ui/docs/ember-engines.md

 ## Register your engine with our main application:

-In our `app/app.js` in the engines object, add your engine’s name and dependencies.
+In our `app/app.js` file in the engines object, add your engine’s name and dependencies.

 ```jsx
 /**